Syringomyelia (SM) and the

 "The statistical analysis suggested that both techniques are useful for detecting CH [cerebellar herniation].
 However because the bias was significantly different from zero, one of the methods consistently led to the determination of longer or shorter HL [cerebellar herniation length] than the other method.
 For most comparisons, the HL was on average longer on CT.
 MRI provides greater soft tissue detail with no beam-hardening artifacts, which may improve the delineation of the cerebellum.
 Because HL does affect a diagnosis of CM, so CT can be used as a primary diagnostic tool for diagnosing CM in CKSs when MRI is not available."

-However, since this study was limited to detecting Chiari-like malformation, there remains the question of the comparative value of CT-scanning for diagnosing syrinxes.
+However, since both of these Belgian studies were limited to detecting Chiari-like malformation, there remains the question of the comparative value of CT-scanning for diagnosing syrinxes.

 -- thermography (medical infrared imaging -- MII)